billray0259/imessage-analyzer/README.md

 5. Once the virtual environment is activated, install the necessary packages by running `pip install -r requirements.txt`.

 You have now set up your virtual environment and installed all required Python packages.

+## Grant Full Disk Access to Visual Studio Code on macOS

+To grant "read all files on disk" permission to Visual Studio Code, you need to provide VSCode with Full Disk Access on your Mac.
+Please follow the steps below:

+1. Open `System Preferences` on your Mac.
+2. Click on `Security & Privacy`.
+3. Switch to the `Privacy` tab.
+4. Scroll down the list on the left and click on `Full Disk Access`.
+5. You will see a list of applications that have requested full disk access.
+6. If your settings are locked, click the lock at the bottom left to unlock them.
+You'll need to enter your admin password.
+7. Now, click on the `+` sign to add an application to the list.
+8. In the file chooser that pops up, press `Cmd+Shift+G` to open the "Go to the folder" dialog.
+9. Enter the following path to access VSCode: `/Applications/Visual Studio Code.app` and click `Go`.
+10. Visual Studio Code should now appear in the file chooser.
+Click `Open` to add it to the list of applications with Full Disk Access.
+11. Ensure that the checkbox next to `Visual Studio Code` in the list is checked.
+12. If you previously unlocked the settings, remember to click the lock again to prevent further changes.

+VSCode now has Full Disk Access.
+You might need to restart VSCode for these changes to take effect.
+If you're still experiencing issues, try restarting your Mac.

+Remember to be cautious when giving applications Full Disk Access, as they'll have access to all data on your disk.
+Only grant this access to trusted applications like Visual Studio Code.

 ## Running the Code